 The use of a penis pump may also aggravate existing conditions such as Peyronie’s disease, which is the hardening of the tissue in the penis.

-It causes pain, curvature, and distortion – most often during erection.
+It causes pain, curvature, and distortion – most often during an erection.

 Are Penis Pumps Covered by Medicare?